kibali-cell/Swahili-SMS-Filter/README.md

 Copy
 Edit
 swahili_sms_filter/
-│── app.py                 # Main Flask application
+├── app.py                 # Main Flask application
-│── spam_model.pkl         # Trained ML model for spam detection
+├── spam_model.pkl         # Trained ML model for spam detection
-│── vectorizer.pkl         # TF-IDF vectorizer
+├── vectorizer.pkl         # TF-IDF vectorizer
-│── .env                   # Environment variables
-│── requirements.txt       # Python dependencies
+├── .env                   # Environment variables (not tracked in git) ├── requirements.txt       # Python dependencies
-│── templates/
+├── templates/
 │   └── dashboard.html     # Dashboard template for viewing logs
-│── venv/                  # Virtual environment directory
+└── venv/                  # Virtual environment directory
+Hiding Your API Keys
+Sensitive credentials like your Africa's Talking API key should be kept out of your repository.
+Use environment variables to manage these secrets:

+.env File: Store your keys in a .env file.
+.gitignore: Add .env to your .gitignore file so it is not pushed to GitHub.
+Deployment: When deploying, set environment variables directly in your deployment environment instead of using a .env file.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgements
 Africa's Talking for the SMS API.
-Patric Paul for the Model Dataset
+Flask for the web framework.
-Flask for the lightweight web framework. scikit-learn for the machine learning tools.
+scikit-learn for machine learning tools.